Hulette F. Aby

-Hulette Fuqua "Red" Aby (January 15, 1879 – April 8, 1935) was an attorney in Tulsa, Oklahoma, of the firm Aby & Tucker.
+Hulette Fuqua "Red" Aby (January 15, 1879 – April 8, 1935) was an American attorney in Tulsa, Oklahoma, of the firm Aby & Tucker.

 Birth and family

 Hulette Fuqua was born to Samuel Hulette Aby Jr. and Mary J. Willing on January 15, 1879 in Crystal Springs, Mississippi.
 His father had served in the American Civil War, and afterwards studied journalism at the University of Mississippi and University of Virginia.
 In 1881, he began editing and publishing the Crystal Springs Monitor newspaper.

 His uncle Jonas Catchings Aby was a columnist for the New Orleans States newspaper.
 Another uncle, Thomas Young Aby, was a surgeon captured at Gettysburg, who escaped from Fort McHenry.

 His grandfather Samuel H. Aby Sr. was a cotton merchant with P. S. Catchings, who signed the Ordinance of Secession.
 His great-grandfather Jonas Aby served in the War of 1812, whose wife Barbara Hulett lived at Thorndale Farm.
 Hulette was named for his great-great-grandfather, Revolutionary War drummer Charles Hulett.